Jeroen-Matthijssens/cmdargs/src/documentation/main.md

 # Constructing a scheme

+For the layout of the interfaces used here refer to the classes section.

-Keeping around references to the option that are valid minimized the risk of mistyping representations of the options.
+We keep around the references to the options used to create the `CommandScheme`.
+We can reuse these afterwards when looking up values, or checking for its presence.
+This minimizes the risk of mistyping the representation of the option.

 ```java
 public class Options {